SegoCode/Reg-importer/README.md

 ## Contribute

-Help make Reg-import better by [creating new "profiles"](profiles/), pull requests are welcome, and join the "profiles" contributors list.
+Help make Reg-import better by [creating new "profiles"](profiles/), pull requests are welcome, and join the contributors list.